Top-level view of one of my node CLI scripts

 TL;DR: I built a few node CLI scripts to support the management of the 11ty Bundle database.

-UPDATE: No sooner had I posted this to the 11ty Discord server than it was pointed out to me that I was using an older version of the inquirer pacakge.
+UPDATE: No sooner had I posted this to the 11ty Discord server than it was pointed out to me that I was using an older version of the inquirer package.
 Many thanks to uncenter for pointing this out.
 According to the package author: "Inquirer recently underwent a rewrite from the ground up to reduce the package size and improve performance.
 The previous version of the package is still maintained (though not actively developed), and offered hundreds of community contributed prompts that might not have been migrated to the latest API."
 I have made the migration to use the newer @inquirer/prompts package.
 They are both from the same author and I like the changes that have been made.
 I have updated the code snippets in this post as well as the code on GitHub to reflect the new package.

 1. Introduction